 But understanding and having knowledge of what the ego is and how it leads us to act, allows us to facilitate, communicate and change our actions in more positive and appropriate ways.
 When we understand the ego and how the ego operates, we will understand ourselves better.

 A life away from the ego is not to be feared, but to be embraced.
 Working without our ego allows us to see and understand that we can show being grateful and thankful through our own free will, through the universe.
 The universe doesn’t look for appreciation, acknowledgment and compliments and neither should we.

 Freeing ourselves from our ego will free us from aversion, dislikes, repugnance, antipathy and opposition that is usually the source of our suffering, unhappiness and restlessness, which all come from the ego.
-It’s time to let go.